All Episodes

 And if you have, you haven't heard much about it.

-Don't look for any retractions, by the way, not from the anti-war left, the anti-military drive-by media or the Arabic websites that spread Jesse Macbeth's lies about our troops, because the truth for the left is fiction is what serves their purpose.
+Not from the anti-war left, the anti-military drive-by media, or the Arabic websites that spread Jesse Macbeth's lies about our troops, because the truth for the left is fiction is what serves their purpose.

-Because they can't find any that fit the template of the way they see the U.S. military.
+They have to lie about such atrocities because they can't find any that fit the template of the way they see the U.S. military.

-Those voters that don't listen to you or other conservative talk radio either libs or are just stupid and don't engage in the process till election day.
+Those voters that don't listen to you or other conservative talk radio either libs or just stupid and don't engage in the process till election day.

 So when you let these seminar callers dominate portions of the show, you're just hurting our morale.

-That's their strategy.
+That's their strategery.

 They did it with impeachment in the 06 election.